Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Ans:

-55. How do you handle data encryption and key management within your architecture designs?
+55. How is data encryption and key management handled in architecture?

 Ans: